 Remember, there is no shortcut to mastering any languages.
 So in addition to these 10 hacks, practice, practice, and practice.
 The more you have practice, the more confident you'll feel about your progress; and the more confident you are, the more invested--and therefore, better--you will be!

 Now that you've decided to learn Chinese, it's time to dig into the language learning process.
 But where should you even begin?

 The answer is simple: sounds.
 Learning how to hear, pronounce and recognize written Chinese sounds is a great place to get started even before you begin memorizing words and their meanings.
 In order to do that, you're going to need to learn pinyin, the Chinese alphabet.

-As tone is one of the hardest part of Chinese learning for none-native speakers, we suggest that you start with practicing it with hand gestures.
+As tone is one of the hardest parts of Chinese learning for non-native speakers, we suggest that you start with practicing it with hand gestures.
 Let's first take a look at the 5 tones in Chinese:

 With these fun practice, you will be able to get the knack of how each tone sounds like easily!

 Let's face it: you probably have a busy life, and it's difficult to set time aside to study Chinese.
 Fortunately, however, one of the best ways to take advantage of your free time is to learn Chinese on the go.